gristlabs/grist-help/help/widget-chart.md

 #### Bar Chart

-Needs two or more series: the first for bar labels, the second for bar heights.
+Needs two or more series: the first for bar labels (x-axis), the second for bar heights (y-axis).
 Additional series create additional bars at each data point and specify their heights.

   <span class="screenshot-large">*![widget_chart_bar](images/widget_chart_bar.png)*</span>
   {: .screenshot-half }

 #### Line Chart

-Needs two or more series: the first the X values, the second for Y values for a line.
+Needs two or more series: the first series is for the X values, the second is for Y values to create the line.
 Additional series specify Y values for additional lines.

   <span class="screenshot-large">*![widget_chart_line](images/widget_chart_line.png)*</span>